baimadashu117/FYP_Sample/README.md

-Final Year Project mainly using three.js and python, still in progress
+Final Year Project mainly using three.js and python, still in progress XDDDDDD